 to get an updated version of cmake.

 Add the kitware signing key to apt:

 wget -O - https://apt.kitware.com/keys/kitware-archive-latest.asc 2>/dev/null | sudo apt-key add -

-Add the kitware repo corresponding to your Ubuntu LTS release (use
+Add the kitware repo corresponding to the Ubuntu 18.04 LTS release:

 sudo apt-add-repository 'deb https://apt.kitware.com/ubuntu/ bionic main'

 Then install the updated cmake using the usual apt commands:

 --user option puts installed Python packages into your

 ~/.local/bin folder so we’ll need to add this to the PATH